-Nitrogen Reduction Outreach

-PEP continues outreach to the public to educate them on septic improvement, and encourage them to use available funding to upgrade their septic systems.
-PEP held an outreach event in East Hampton on December 13, 2023, and took part in a septic upgrade panel hosted by Peconic Baykeeper on May 8,
+Nitrogen Reduction Outreach - PEP continues outreach to the public to educate them on septic improvement, and encourage them to use available funding to upgrade their septic systems.
+PEP held a Local Government Committee meeting in October 2024 to discuss the Suffolk County Septic Improvement Program, and the East Hampton, Shelter Island, and Southampton town rebate programs.
+Further discussions on optimizations.